This is Jay’s story:

 Following reorganisation Jay was given an opportunity for redundancy and set up her own business (Jay Webb Consultancy Services Limited) in 2008.

-The company rapidly expanded and now delivers HR and IT Consultancy advising and supporting organisations of all sizes in dealing with their HR issues on a nationwide basis and IT consultancy and IT support services throughout the Midlands region.
+The company rapidly expanded and now delivers HR and IT Consultancy advising and supporting organisations of all sizes in dealing with their HR issues on a nationwide and international basis and IT consultancy (http://www.midlands-it.support/) Our IT support services provide comprehensive support to our clients throughout the Midlands region.

-Jay undertakes voluntary work in the community as a Trustee of a local housing charity, Secretary to the local Chamber of Trade and Commerce, a Member of her local Patient’s Participation Group and she volunteers for work in Leicestershire schools and colleges through the LEBC.
+Jay undertakes voluntary work in the community as the Chair of the Board of Trustees of a local housing charity (The Bridge East Midlands).
+She is a member of her local Patient’s Participation Group and volunteers for work in Leicestershire schools and colleges through the LEBC.

-Jay is also Vice Chair of the Leicestershire Branch of the CIPD and leads the CIPD Events Team.
+Jay is also a member of the Leicestershire Branch of the CIPD.

-An avid networker, she currently holds the position of Chapter Director for the Leicester Premier BNI.
+An avid networker, she is also a member of the Leicester Premier BNI.

 13 Dunholme Avenue